nautobot/nautobot-app-device-onboarding/README.md

 A plugin for [Nautobot](https://github.com/nautobot/nautobot) to easily onboard new devices.

-`nautobot-device-onboarding` is using [Netmiko](https://github.com/ktbyers/netmiko), [NAPALM](https://napalm.readthedocs.io/en/latest/) & [Django-RQ](https://github.com/rq/django-rq) to simplify the onboarding process of a new device into Nautobot down to an IP Address and a site.
-The goal of this plugin is not to import everything about a device into Nautobot but rather to help build quickly an inventory in Nautobot that is often the first step into an automation journey.
+`nautobot-device-onboarding` is using [Netmiko](https://github.com/ktbyers/netmiko) and [NAPALM](https://napalm.readthedocs.io/en/latest/) to simplify the onboarding process of a new device into Nautobot down to, in many cases, an IP Address and a site.
+In some cases, the user may also have to specify a specific Device Platform and Device Port.
+Regardless, the Onboarding Plugin greatly simplifies the onboarding process by allowing the user to specify a small amount of info and having the plugin populate a much larger amount of device data in Nautobot.

+In most cases, the user would specify:
+* Device Name
+* Site
+* Platform **
+* Transport Port **

+> ** Necessary for onboarding NXOS API, Arista EOS, or any other platform not using SSH as a transport

+And the Onboarding Plugin would populate the following:
+* Device Type (Model) - Creates if it does not exist
+* Device Role - defaults to `network`
+* Platform - Creates Cisco IOS, Cisco NXOS (ssh), and Junos Platforms if they do not exist
+* Manufacturer - Creates Cisco/Juniper/Arista if it does not exist
+* Management Interface
+* Management Interface IP
+* Serial Number (when available)

+The goal of this plugin is not to import everything about a device into Nautobot.
+Rather, the goal is to quickly build an inventory of basic device data in Nautobot that provides basic info on how to access the devices.
+For example, getting the Management IP and Platform data into Nautobot allows a follow-on tool that uses the basic info to access each device, retrieve data, and then populate Nautobot with that data.

+One example of a solution that can retrieve that additional device data and import it into Nautobot is the [Network Importer](https://github.com/networktocode/network-importer).
+Other options would include an Ansible playbook or a Python script.

 ## Installation